The VA Home Loan Program For Veterans

 - Can I use my VA Benefits more than once?
 YES!!!!
 This is one of the biggest misconceptions that still exist.
 Your VA Certificate of Eligibility dictates the available benefit.

-- A regular VA Loan consists of financing up to 100%.
-There is no monthly mortgage insurance nor private mortgage insurance on VA Loans.
+- There is no monthly mortgage insurance nor private mortgage insurance on VA Loans.
 You may need to put more down to qualify and be approved for your specific monthly payment.

 - Only VA approved condo projects may qualify for VA financing.
 Contact our team to learn more.